 Link Velocity: The speed at which a website is creating new backlinks.
 How fast or slow you grow your backlink profile matters for your SEO.
 The more natural the link velocity seems, the better.
 Think logically, a new site with next to no content shouldn’t be getting a huge number of backlinks in a short time (also known as a link burst).

 Linkbait: Valuable content that other websites will naturally link to.
-It is unique, high in quality and informative, with a tendency to go viral.
+It is unique, high in quality, and informative, with a tendency to go viral.
 Hard to achieve, but exceptionally beneficial for SEO.

 Local Citation: Any mention of the company name, website address, physical address, or phone number for a local business.
 They can impact local search engine rankings and make it easier for users to find and discover businesses.

 Local Pack: A search result displayed when the user searches for a local business or service.
-It is located either at the top of the SERP listings or right under the paid listings and consists of a map and 3 listing of businesses that match the query with their name, star rating, address, phone number, and links to their website and directions in Google Maps.
+It is located either at the top of the SERP listings or right under the paid listings and consists of a map and 3 listings of businesses that match the query with their name, star rating, address, phone number, and links to their website and directions in Google Maps.

 Local Search: A geographically constrained search that displays businesses that meet with their customers directly (usually physical stores or service providers) based on their own location and the user’s location.